-Depending on how much information the fraudster has stolen (phone number, email, SSN, billing and delivery address, passwords, etc.), they can, with varying degrees of success, pass themselves off as the legitimate cardholder, and are often able to pass an online merchants fraud screenings because of the information that they have at their disposal.
+Depending on how much information the fraudster has stolen (phone number, email, social security number, billing and delivery address, passwords, etc.), they can, with varying degrees of success, pass themselves off as the legitimate cardholder.
+Often, they are able to get past an online merchant’s fraud screenings because of the information that they have at their disposal.

 Now that we’ve demonstrated the ease with which a fraudster acquires and uses stolen credit card information, let’s explore the enforcement issue.